 Sometimes, I’d sit quietly at a quaint French cafe and sip a cappuccino while watching people.

 And Paris at night – so stunningly beautiful with the lights reflecting off the Seine!
-I walk for hours and hours.
+I walk for hours and hours and hit all the most photographed places in Paris.
 One night my step-counter app explodes and tells me to sit the hell down!
 I burn the rubber off the soles of my Sketchers!
 One day I walk over 30,000 steps (13 miles).
 My feet scream for a rest but I just can’t stop walking!

 On my last night, I tried to go home after finishing my wine on the Seine.
 Suddenly, I find myself at a gelato shop on a small cobblestone street in the 4th arrondissement, eating ice cream and watching drag queens walk by, carefully teetering on their stilettos.